newenclave/intervals/README.md

 ### interval

-Different type cvan be used as domain type for intervals
+Different type can be used as domain type for intervals

 ```cpp
 intervals::interval<double> double_ival;